-The 21 Most Orgasmic Prime Day Deals On Sex Toys
+The 21 Most Affordable Prime Day Deals On Sex Toys

 Best Deals On Dual Stimulation Vibrators

+You won't regret grabbing this powerful vibrator (especially while it's on super sale!).
+The internal tip simulates the feel of a finger rubbing against your G-spot, while the external vibe gets going against your clit for an explosive orgasm.

 This intelligent warming rabbit gives your G-spot a blast of heat for extra stimulation while the bunny ears vibrate separately on your clit.
 Sounds scary?
-Don't worry, this highly rated vibrator has over-heat protection, so you don't have to worry about burning any of your sensitive parts.
+Don't worry, this highly-rated vibrator has over-heat protection, so you don't have to worry about burning any of your sensitive parts.

 The small insertable end of this dual-stimulating vibrator makes it perfect for people who want to try internal toys for the first time.
 Its powerful settings are comparable to any luxury vibe.
 As one reviewer says, "I cannot understand how this toy is so inexpensive."